-The Council carries out a rolling programme that ensures that all Property required to be measured at current value or fair value as appropriate is revalued at least every five years.
-All valuations were carried out by Urban Vision Partnership Limited, the Council's valuing agents.
+Under statute the Council carries out a rolling programme that ensures that all Property measured at current value or fair value as appropriate is revalued at least every five years.
+In addition to this requirement the council now revalue all their high value assets annually; the total value of these assets in 2018 was £21.2m.
+The Council's de minimis policy excludes the requirement to formally revalue assets with a current carry value of below £10,000; however these assets are still subject to an internal desk top valuation.
+No changes were made to the value of this group of assets as a result of the internal review.
+All external valuations were carried out by Urban Vision Partnership Limited, the Council's valuing agents.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The effective date of each revaluation was 31st March 2017.
+The effective date of each revaluation was 31st March 2018.